-Minhong Xu is an economic fellow at the Institute for Policy Integrity.
+Minhong Xu is an economist at the Institute for Policy Integrity.
 She specializes in environmental economics and real estate and urban economics.
 Her research characterizes urban economic resistance to disaster risks, explores environmental sustainability in natural resources exploitation, and identifies new engines and pathways of community development.
 Her research seeks to understand and assess social, economic, and legal mechanisms that can be employed to promote equitable economic development and environmental justice.

 Minhong’s research has been published in the Proceedings of the National Academy of Sciences, Journal of Environmental Economics and Management, Regional Science and Urban Economics, and Real Estate Economics.
 She was awarded the American Council on Consumer Interests Applied Consumer Economics Paper Award.